Getting Young Children and Their Families Ready for School and Ready for Life

 (http://www.acf.hhs.gov/programs/hsb/).
 Lake Cumberland Head Start is a comprehensive child development program that serves income-eligible 3- & 4-year-old children and their families.
-There are nineteen (19) centers and forty-one (41) classrooms.
-Lake Cumberland Head Start also operates a Home Base Program in five (5) counties.
+There are fiftenn (15) centers and twenty-eight (28) classrooms.
+Lake Cumberland Head Start also operates a Home Base Program in four (4) counties.

 Children attend school Monday through Thursday from approximately 8 a.m. to 2 p.m.
 Head Start follows the local county school calendar and does not have classes during inclement weather.
 Transportation is available, but limited to certain areas.
 For more transportation information, contact the center nearest you.
-Head Start welcomes children with disabilities; eighteen percent (18%) to twenty-two (22%) of total enrollment are children with disabilities.
+Head Start welcomes children with disabilities; ten percent (10%) of total enrollment are children with disabilities.

 Members of the Head Start faculty hold degrees in Early Childhood Education.
 The daily curriculum supports and enriches the child’s developmental growth physically, socially, emotionally, and intellectually.
 The Head Start curriculum focuses not only on developing social skills, but on academics as well.
 Head Start incorporates all areas of a child’s development into fun learning activities.
 Head Start staff is dedicated to enriching the lives of all students as we work toward kindergarten readiness.
 The LCCAA Head Start program’s curriculum, assessment tool, school readiness plan are in alignment with the Head Start Child Development & Early Learning framework and the Kentucky Early Childhood Standards.

 Eligibility – Eligibility is offered to income-eligible 3- and 4-year-olds.